Luekrit/SOC-Analyst-Technical-Assessment/README.md

 ## 📘 Overview
 This project demonstrates my ability to perform end-to-end SOC analysis — from SIEM alert triage and log correlation to MITRE ATT&CK mapping and incident response reporting.
-The assessment simulates a **ransomware attack** delivered through a phishing campaign, requiring log analysis, threat hunting, and response planning.

 ---